vanzasetia/myteam-multi-page-website/README.md

 #### Accessible Menu Component

 This was the first time that I created a hamburger menu.
-So, I looked up [Inclusive Components](https://inclusive-components.design/).
-I found what I was looking for.
+So, I looked up [Inclusive Components](https://inclusive-components.design/) to help me create accessible menu component.

-So, let's take a look at the HTML.
+Here is the HTML markup.

 ```html
 <nav aria-labelledby="primary-navigation">